mailgun/documentation/source/user_manual.rst

     forward("http://myapp.com/messages, mailbox@myapp.com")

+.. note:: If you forward messages to another email address, then you should disable click tracking, open tracking and unsubscribes, by editing your domain settings in the Control Panel.
+If these features are enabled, the content of each message is modified by Mailgun before forwarding, which invalidates the DKIM signature.
+If the message comes from a domain publishing a DMARC policy (like Yahoo!
+Mail), the message will be rejected as spam by the forwarding destination.

 **store(notification endpoint)**

 Stores the message temporarily (for up to 3 days) on Mailgun's servers so that you can retrieve it later.
 This is helpful for large attachments that may cause time-outs or if you just want to retrieve them later to reduce the frequency of hits on your server.